nikunjsanghai/Intermediate_Programming_Cplusplus/Week6/Constructors_and_Destructors.md

 ### What is a Contructor?
 * Constructor is member function that shares the same name as the class.
-* onstructors are used to create, and can initialize, objects of their class type.
+* Constructors are used to create, and can initialize, objects of their class type.
 * A Constructor does not return any value.
 * A Constructor cannot be declared  static nor can it be declared as const.
 * Just like other fucntions constructors can be overloaded.